microsoft/Test-NetStack/README.md

 By running this set of tools across a machine set's network infrastructure, we hope to properly isolate, identify and investigate RDMA-based failures.

 ## Setup and Requirements
+- Machine Set - Preferably within Cluster
+    - If no cluster present, user must go into Test-RDMA.ps1 script and edit 'machine list.'
+This will be an editable in command in the future
+- CTS Traffic must be allowed through the firewall on all machhines
+    - Including script file to copy over from repo to each machine in set (given user enters in machines)
+    - must create c:\cmd\tools\CTS-Traffic on each machine - Script and Test-RDMA looks for c:\cmd\tools\CTS-Traffic on each machine for exe
+    - .exe and .sys files currently packaged in with repo in \tools\CTS-Traffic
+    - Must allow CTS-Traffic through machine firewalls
+- NDK Perf must be installed on all machines and the machines configured properly
+    - Including script file to copy over from repo to each machine in set (given user enters in machines)
+    - Must create c:\perf\ and c:\perf\driver on each machine - Script and Test-RDMA looks for the ndkperf .exe and .sys in the following directory on each machine C:\perf\
+    - Run sc create NDKPerf type=kernel binpath=C:\perf\NDKPerf.sys to allow driver **assumes folder c:\perf**
+    - This will not be hard-coded in the long run
+    - .exe and .sys files currently packaged in with repo in \tools\NDKPerf
+- Once the above is complete, user can run ./Test-RDMA

+## Test-RDMA Stage 0 -- Network Discovery
+Before testing the network infrastructure, Test-RDMA attempts to 'construct' a local image of the network by querying information about each machine's NICs.
+This process entails collecting information on each NICs subnet, VLAN, Ip Address, RDMA Capability, etc. A copy of this local image is output in the Test-RDMA-Network-Info text file during a run of Test-RDMA.
+This construct is used for the remainder of the script run to construct networking tool queries and track success/failure information.

 ## Test-RDMA Stage 1 & 2 -- Ping
+Test-RDMA executes ping in two different stages amongst NIC pairs within the same Subnet and VLAN.
+The first stage's intent is to verify basic upper-layer connectivity.
+A simple ping is sent and then checked for success.
+The second stage of Test-RDMA uses ping with the -l and -f commands enabled.
+The -l command dictates the size of the send buffer and -f represents the "Don't Fragment" flag.
+In short, the second stage attempts to find the Maximum Transmission Unit (MTU) via ping.

 ## Test-RDMA Stage 3 -- CTS Traffic
+Test-RDMA executes the network performance and reliability tool -- CTS Traffic -- to stress the synthetic connection amongst NIC pairs within the same Subnet and VLAN.
+This stage's intent is to verify that a TCP connection over, for example, two 40 Gbs NICs can reach a reasonable percentage (50%) of the configured throughput.

 ## Test-RDMA Stage 4 -- NDK Ping
+Test-RDMA executes its first RDMA-based network tool -- NDK Ping -- to verify that a basic connection between NIC pairs within the same subnet and VLAN can be established and tested with RDMA traffic.
+Here, the Network Direct Kernel Provider Interface (NDKPI) is used to send a small message (analogous to a ping) via the RDMA protocol.
+NDK Ping is an in-box driver that can be natively run from the command line.

 ## Test-RDMA Stage 5 & 6 -- NDK Perf
+The final two stages of Test-RDMA invoke another RDMA-based network tool called NDK Perf.
+This driver attempts to establish a connection between NIC pairs within the same subnet and VLAN and consequently stress the connection to its limit with RDMA traffic.
+Stage 5 attempts to congest the connection between only two nodes -- one client and one server.
+Stage 6, however, attempts a many-to-one stress test, where multiple client NICs output maximum throughput to a single server NIC.
+The intent of these two stages is to isolate and identify software- or hardware-based rdma configuration issues.
+Physical wire bottle-necks, for example, can be better identified via RDMA stress than more traditional upper-layer stress.

 # Contributing